Sisaket province: Geography

 The province is in the valley of the Mun River, a tributary of the Mekong.
 The Dângrêk mountain chain, which forms the border with Cambodia, is in the south of the province.
 The total forest area is 1,025 km² or 11.5 percent of provincial area.
 Khao Phra Wihan National Park covers an area of 130 km^{2} of the Dângrêk mountains in the southeast of the province.
 Established on 20 March 1998, it is named after the Khmer Empire temple Preah Vihear (anglicised in Thailand as Phra Wihan), now in Cambodia, which has been the subject of a border dispute.
-The temple faces north and was built to serve the Sisaket region.
-Earlier maps had shown it as inside Thailand.
-However, a boundary survey conducted by the French for the Franco-Siamese treaty of 1907 deviated from the agreed-upon international divide by watershed in order to place the temple on the French (Cambodian) side.
+The temple faces north and was built in dedication to the Hindu god Shiva.

-The Thai government ignored the deviation and continued to regard the temple as being in Sisaket province.
-In the mid-1950s, newly independent Cambodia protested the Thai "occupation" of what the French map showed as theirs.
-Since the French map was clearly incorrect, in 1962 the Thai government agreed to submit the dispute to the International Court of Justice.
-The court voted nine to four to confirm the border as shown in 1907 map and awarded the temple to Cambodia.
 Access to the temple is still principally from the Thai side, as the ruins are difficult to reach from the Cambodian plains at the bottom of a sheer cliff several hundred meters below.
-The Cambodian government has expressed interest in building a cable car to carry tourists to the site, though this has yet to happen, pending resolution of the ownership of other areas in the Cambodian–Thai border dispute.